-Although the Corporation maintains insurance through its subcontractors to protect against certain risks in such amounts as it considers reasonable, its insurance will not cover all the potential risks associated with a mining company's operations.
+Although the Corporation's subcontractors maintain insurance in such amounts as as the Corporation considers reasonable that protects it against certain risks, insurance will not cover all the potential risks associated with a mining company's operations.
 The Corporation may also be unable to maintain insurance to cover these risks at economically feasible premiums.
 Insurance coverage may not continue to be available or may not be adequate to cover any resulting liability.
 Moreover, insurance against risks such as environmental pollution or other hazards as a result of exploration and production is not generally available to the Corporation or to other companies in the mining industry on acceptable terms.
 The Corporation might also become subject to liability for pollution or other hazards which may not be insured against or which the Corporation may elect not to insure against because of premium costs or other reasons.
 Losses from these events may cause the Corporation to incur significant costs that could have a material adverse effect upon its financial performance and results of operations.